amacuga/pands-project/README.md

 * upper percentile (75th)
 * maximum

+The results are rounded to two decimal places.
 The lowest number in our data set is 0.1 cm (petal_width) and the highest number is 7.9 cm (sepal_lenght), that means, that all values of all attributes are contained within the range of 0.1 and 7.9.

 ![alt text](https://user-images.githubusercontent.com/47215445/56868641-d9df5000-69ec-11e9-8b87-fd573ec62ebb.jpg "Statistical summary")

-We also calculate the variance of the data set across columns.
+We also calculate the variance of the data set across columns, rounded to two decimal places.
 The petal_length values are more spread apart from the average value, while the sepal_width values are clustered together.

 ![alt text](https://user-images.githubusercontent.com/47215445/56868642-d9df5000-69ec-11e9-9d1d-d95a5dd55d3d.jpg "Variance")